 Bridget’s formative years of early childhood were spent in Fiji and the South Pacific.
 With cultural ties to the Philippines through her life partner, these influences and exchanges have informed her practice.

 Bridget began her art studies in 1983 at City Art Institute, University of NSW (majoring in Painting).
 Circumstances resulted in a diversion to a corporate career before making the switch in 2003 back to pursuing her art practice full time.
 From 2003-2005 she undertook studies in an Advanced Diploma in Jewellery and Object Design at the Design Centre Enmore and was the inaugural recipient of the Jewellery and Object Design Award (a one-year full-time residency).
 Bridget also holds a Trade Certificate in Jewellery Manufacture and in 2008 co-founded Studio 20/17, a contemporary jewellery gallery and workshop based in Waterloo, Sydney.
 For a number of years she was an active committee member of the Jewellers and Metalsmiths Group of Australia NSW, holding various roles of treasurer and secretary, and in 2015, exhibitions and events coordinator of the 2015 JMGA conference held at Sydney College of the Arts.
 Kennedy has participated in numerous exhibitions, both nationally and internationally (Thailand, New Zealand, USA, and Japan) and in 2010 was a resident artist at Bundenon and, more recently at Hill End, NSW.
 In 2015 she completed a coursework Masters in Studio Art at Sydney College of the Arts, University of Sydney.
-In 2017 she setup Bridget Kennedy Project Space (formally Studio 20/17 P/S), located in North Sydney and is a founding member of The Repair Cafe Sydney North where items such as clothing, jewellery, furniture, shoes & small appliances are repaired for free and kept out of landfill with the help of volunteers.
+In 2017 she setup Bridget Kennedy Project Space (formally Studio 20/17 P/S), located in North Sydney and is a founding member of The Repair Cafe Sydney North, the instigator of The Sydney Edible Garden Trail and The Sydney Library of Things.